rbehrouzi/emtoolbox/README.md

 ## EM Toolbox
+Tools in python 3 for working with common files encountered in cryo EM

+#TifTools

-tiftools -c <configfile>
+usage: python tiftools.py -c <configfile>

+see tiftools.conf for all available settings and definitions

-    cropframs : select a range of frames with defined spacing removebar : cirumvent detector malfunction resulting in black bar in tif movies. overwrite it with randomized data from elsewhere in image
+    cropframs : select a range of frames with defined spacing removebar : circumvent detector malfunction resulting in black bar in tif movies. overwrite it with randomized data from elsewhere in image

-startools
+#startools
     loads star file as pandas dataframe for various operations